Anti-Japan protests reignite across China on occupation anniversary

 China said it wanted a peaceful outcome.
 “We still hope for a peaceful and negotiated solution to this issue and we hope to work together and work well with the Japanese government,” Defence Minister Liang Guanglie said after meeting Panetta.

-Well-known Japanese firms have been targeted by protesters, with car makers Toyota Motor Corp and Honda Motor Co halting some operations after attacks on their outlets, although Nissan Motor Co said it would resume work on Wednesday after a two-day halt.
+Well-known Japanese firms have been targeted by protesters, with car makers Toyota Motor Corp (7203.T) and Honda Motor Co (7267.T) halting some operations after attacks on their outlets, although Nissan Motor Co (7201.T) said it would resume work on Wednesday after a two-day halt.

-Other Japanese companies - from Mazda Motor Corp and Mitsubishi Motors Corp to Panasonic Corp and Fast Retailing Co - also shut plants and stores in China, sending Japanese share prices falling and prompting a warning from credit rating agency Fitch that the situation could hurt some auto and tech firms’ creditworthiness.
+Other Japanese companies - from Mazda Motor Corp (7261.T) and Mitsubishi Motors Corp (7211.T) to Panasonic Corp (6752.T) and Fast Retailing Co (9983.T) - also shut plants and stores in China, sending Japanese share prices falling and prompting a warning from credit rating agency Fitch that the situation could hurt some auto and tech firms’ creditworthiness.

-Japan’s top general retailer, Seven & I Holdings, said it will resume business at all its 13 Ito Yokado supermarkets and 198 “7-11” convenience stores in the cities of Beijing and Chengdu on Wednesday.
+Japan’s top general retailer, Seven & I Holdings (3382.T), said it will resume business at all its 13 Ito Yokado supermarkets and 198 “7-11” convenience stores in the cities of Beijing and Chengdu on Wednesday.

 Some firms recalled workers back to Japan due to the unrest.